admin-elvistrujanovic/TrickyStore/README.md

 ## Global Implementation Support

 Tricky Store will also hack the leaf certificate by default for global feature.
 On TEE broken devices this method will not work.
-You can add a `!` after keyword "all" to enable generate certificate support for **ALL PACKAGES**
+You can add a `!` after keyword `all` to enable generate certificate support for **ALL PACKAGES**

 For example:

 ```
 # target.txt
-# use leaf certificate hacking mode for KeyAttestation App
+# use leaf certificate hacking mode for all packages
 all
-# use certificate generating mode for gms
+# use certificate generating mode for all packages
 all!
 ```